 For active branding, the marketer should create brand value for the customers, i.e. the consumers must be convinced that there are substantial differences between products offered by different brands, only then they are going to buy it.
 A brand-conscious customer usually goes for a brand he/she trusts and hardly makes any effort to switch to another brand.

 Definition of Packaging

 Packaging, as the name suggests, is the process of designing and producing an attractive packet, wrapper, or cover, in which the product is going to be sold to the customer.
-It includes all the activities involved in creating a container, for containing, handling and protecting the product.
+It includes all the activities involved in creating a container, for containing, handling, and protecting the product.

-A good packaging not only draws the attention of the consumers but also makes the product ready for transport and sale, and also prevents any damage or pilferage.
+Good packaging not only draws the attention of the consumers but also makes the product ready for transport and sale, and also prevents any damage or pilferage.
 It is the first thing that a customer encounters.
 The main object of packaging is:

 - Brand identification

 - Act as a five-second commercial, at the point of purchase.

 - Primary packaging: Immediate packing of a product, for instance: a glass bottle of cough syrup.